oktadev/okta-blog/_source/_posts/2022-01-20-vue-applications-nuxt.md

 Before working on your pages you should set up your layout.
 Add a new folder called `layouts` to the project directory and add a file called `default.vue`.

 This file, and all of the views in this project, will use the Vue template syntax.
-Vue templating is very similar to most other template syntaxeis.
+Vue templating is very similar to most other template syntaxes.
 It relies heavily on the `v-bind` HTML attribute to handle events or bind attribute values.
 You can handle events with the `v-on` syntax, which can be short handed to `@`, such as `@click="doSomething"`.
 The `b-*` components are from the `Bootstrap Vue` library that should have been installed via the npx task runner.

 The layout page will display the headers and footers and incorporate some branching logic to determine if a user should see a `login` or `logout` button.
 It also contains some common CSS and JavaScript that will be needed on each page that uses the layout. the `<nuxt />` element on this page will act as a placeholder for the code on your page.
 Nuxt will render your page code in this section.